-In previous articles, we have discussed the possibilities of Telehealth, its subsets, and the benefits it brings to patients and providers around the world.
+In previous articles, we have discussed the possibilities of Telehealth, Telemedicine, and what benefits Computer Vision brings to Teleradiology.
 But it is not a remedy for all problems and Telehealth challenges are what we are going to discuss.

 We will try to reveal the general challenges of implementing Telehealth in healthcare systems and how they can be solved, at least theoretically.

 World governments have been focused on developing the Telehealth networks across their geographical boundaries, but the development pace is still quite slow and technology acceptance is not picking up.